-The Production module is aimed at addressing the needs of the production process.
+The Advanced Manufacturing module is aimed at addressing the needs of the production process for manufacturing businesses.
 The production process covers the steps through which components and raw materials are transformed into a finished good.
 The Advanced Manufacturing module also includes job costing, Manufacturing Execution System (MES) application, and materials requirements planning features.

-This is a beginner's guide to getting started with these recently released features.
-Please follow the links in each section for detailed explanations of each new feature.
-The goals of the new Production module features are:
+This is a beginner's guide to getting started with these features.
+Please follow the links in each section for detailed explanations of each feature.
+The goals of the Advanced Manufacturing module is to:

 - implementing demand-driven manufacturing which provides the benefits for inventory management and timely manufacturing orders execution